 - 5. Provide individualized care throughout the perianesthesia continuum. - 6.
-Deliver culturally competent perianesthesia care (see Glossary, "Culturally competent"). - 7.
+Deliver culturally competent perianesthesia care, including to diverse populations (see Glossary, "Culturally competent," "Diverse populations"). - 7.
 Provide anesthesia services to all patients across the lifespan (see Glossary, "Anesthesia services" and "Across the lifespan"). - 8.
-Perform a comprehensive history and physical assessment (see Glossary, "Comprehensive history and physical assessment"). - 9.
-Administer general anesthesia to patients with a variety of physical conditions. - 10.
+Perform a comprehensive history and physical assessment (see Glossary, "Comprehensive history and physical assessment"). - Administer general anesthesia to patients with a variety of physical conditions. - 10.
 Administer general anesthesia for a variety of surgical and medically related procedures. - 11.
 Administer and manage a variety of regional anesthetics. - 12.
 Maintain current certification in ACLS and PALS.